RULES OF MARDEN’S CLUB

 a.
 Members wishing to resign must do so in writing at least 28 days prior to 31st August.
 Membership will then cease from the 1st September following the receipt of such notice.

 b.
-A member shall be deemed to have resigned if he –
+A member shall be deemed to have resigned if he or she;

 i.
 Fails to pay his annual subscription in accordance with the Rules, or within one month of it becoming due.